 From A Wiki of Ice and Fire

 Essos is roughly the size of Eurasia with similar latitudinal and longitudinal dimensions.
 It is considerably larger than Westeros, though its true extent is unknown as no map of the entire continent currently exists.
 The north coast of the mainland is separated from the polar cap by the Shivering Sea.
 To the south, across the Summer Sea, lies the uncharted continent of Sothoryos.
 In the extreme east, across the Jade Sea, sit Asshai, Yi Ti, and the mysterious region called the Shadow Lands.
+South of the Shadow Lands is the continent of Ulthos.

 Essosi geography and climate vary greatly.
-Being separated from the polar cap of the Lands of Always Winter and located farther to the south, it is affected by winters to a lesser extent then Westeros.
+Being separated from the polar cap of the Land of Always Winter and located farther to the south, it is affected by winters to a lesser extent then Westeros.

 See Also Map of the Free Cities from A Dance with Dragons and its locations.